Argh Math! The word still makes me cringe. I hated math at school.

 Don’t have a measuring tape, but have a few children on hand?
 Measure the circumference of the tree using children instead.

-So, on your next bush walk.
+So, on your next bush walk try some nature math activities.
 Grab a ruler, scale or some measuring tape and let your child go for it.
-You’ll be surprised how much they love it.
+You’ll be surprised how much you’ll both love it.

 - After measuring the length of items, ask your child if they can measure the object in another way (width)

 - If you’ve got an older child you can estimate the height of a tree

 - You can also measure slow-moving animals like snails, ants and worms

 - Measure the sun with a sun dial

 - Measure the length of animal footprints by making an Animal Track Plot